An inexact strategy for the projected gradient algorithm in vector optimization problems on variable ordered spaces: Preliminaries

-Here $C$ is a nonempty convex and closed subset of $\RR^n$ and $K:\mathbb{R}^n\rightrightarrows \mathbb{R}^m$ is a point-to-cone map, where for each $x\in \mathbb{R}^n${, $K(x)$} is a {pointed, convex and closed cone with nonempty interior}.
+Here $C$ is a nonempty convex and closed subset of $\RR^n$ and $K\colon\mathbb{R}^n\rightrightarrows \mathbb{R}^m$ is a point-to-cone map, where for each $x\in \mathbb{R}^n${, $K(x)$} is a {pointed, convex and closed cone with nonempty interior}.
 We say that the point $x^*\in C$ is a minimizer of problem \eqref{(P)} if for all $x\in C$, The set of all minimizers {(or efficient solutions)} of problem \eqref{(P)} is denoted by $S^*$.

 As in the case of classical vector optimization, related solution concepts such as weakly efficient and stationary points can be extended to the constrained setting.
 The point $x^*\in C$ is a weak solution of problem \eqref{(P)} {iff} for all $x\in C$, $F(x)-F(x^*)\notin -{\rm int}(K(x^*))$, $S^w$ is the set of all weak solution points.
 We want to point out that this definition corresponds with the concept of weak minimizer given in \cite{gabi2}.
-On the other hand, if $F$ is a continuously differentiable function, the point $x^*$ is stationary, iff for all $d\in C-x^*:=\{d\in\mathbb{R}^n:\; d=c-x^*,\text{ for some }c\in C\}$, we have where $J_F$ denotes the Jacobian {matrix} of $F$.
+On the other hand, if $F$ is a continuously differentiable function, the point {$x^*\in C$} is stationary, iff for all $d\in C-x^*:=\{d\in\mathbb{R}^n:\; d=c-x^*,\text{ for some }c\in C\}$, we have where $J_F$ denotes the Jacobian {matrix} of $F$.
 The set of all stationary points will be denoted by $S^{s}$.

-Now we present a constrained version of Proposition~2.1 of \cite{nous}{, which is an extension of Lemma $5.2$ of \cite{[20]} from vector optimization.} \begin{proposition} Let $x^*$ be a weak solution of problem \eqref{(P)}.
-If $F$ is a continuously differentiable function, then $x^*$ is a stationary point. \end{proposition} \begin{proof} Suppose that $x^*$ is a weak solution of problem \eqref{(P)}.
+Now we present a version of Proposition~2.1 of \cite{nous}{, which is an extension of Lemma $5.2$ of \cite{[20]} for constrained OPVOS.} \begin{proposition} Let {$x^*\in C$} be a weak solution of problem \eqref{(P)}.
+If $F$ is a continuously differentiable function, then $x^*$ is a stationary point. \end{proposition} \begin{proof} Suppose that {$x^*\in C$} is a weak solution of problem \eqref{(P)}.
 Fix $d\in C-x^*$.
 By definition there exists $c\in C$, such that $d=c-x^*$.
-Since $C$ is a convex set, for all $\alpha\in[0,1]$, $x^*+\alpha d\in C.$ Since $x^*$ is a weak solution of problem \eqref{(P)}, $F(x^*+\alpha d)-F(x^*)\notin -{\rm int}(K(x^*))$.
+Since $C$ is a convex set, for all $\alpha\in[0,1]$, $x^*+\alpha d\in C.$ Since {$x^*\in C$} is a weak solution of problem \eqref{(P)}, $F(x^*+\alpha d)-F(x^*)\notin -{\rm int}(K(x^*))$.
 Hence,

 The Taylor expansion of $F$ at $x^*$ leads us to $F(x^*+\alpha d)=F(x^*)+\alpha J_F(x^*)d +o(\alpha).$ The last equation together with \eqref{**} implies $\alpha J_F(x^*)d +o(\alpha)\in (-{\rm int}(K(x^*)))^c.$ Using that $(-{\rm int}(K(x^*)))^c$ is a closed cone, and since $\alpha> 0$, it follows that Taking limit in the above inclusion, when $\alpha$ goes to $0$, and using the closedness of $(-{\rm int}(K(x^*)))^c$, we obtain that $ J_F(x^*)d\in (-{\rm int}(K(x^*)))^c,$ establishing that $x^*\in S^s$.\end{proof}